 Chris Carrillo is a former field representative for Senator Diane Feinstein and Deputy Chief of Staff for former 3rd District Supervisor James Ramos.
-Carrillo has extensive local and federal land use policy and legislative experience.
+Carrillo has extensive local and federal land-use policy and legislative experience.

 “Advocates have an incredible opportunity to influence local environmental decisions if they employ the right strategies and tactics, “says Chris Carrillo.
 “This workshop will help activists hone their skills to make a lasting impact and protect the land and species they love. ”

-The Webinar will cover the following topics and will educate participants how to have their voices heard in the campaign to list the western Joshua tree as threatened under CESA:
+The Webinar will cover the following topics and will educate participants on how to have their voices heard in the campaign to list the western Joshua tree as threatened under CESA:

 • Crafting meaningful oral and written comments

-• Utilizing traditional and social media to shape the opinion of key decision makers
+• Utilizing traditional and social media to shape the opinion of key decision-makers

 • Developing winning campaign strategies

 • Creating diverse lobbying teams and successfully structuring meetings with local elected officials

 The California Desert Coalition is a nonpartisan, issue advocacy group that exists to give the people of the California desert a voice in its future.
 We build coalitions to promote a deeper understanding of public policy issues and to stitch together the voices that are responsible for these decisions.